JackOfMostTrades/sep_sign/README.md

     }

     // Generate a new key.
 The "privateKey" returned is an opaque []byte
-    // that represents a handle in the SEP. privateKey, publicKey, err := sep_sign.Generate()
+    // that represents a handle in the SEP.
+You can pass additional options
+    // when generating the key, such as requiring biometry (touch ID) when
+    // the key is used.
+    privateKey, publicKey, err := sep_sign.Generate(nil)
     if err != nil { panic(err) }

     // Generate some random data to sign